 Dr. Karl L. Prado served as a faculty member and invaluable medical physics educator to trainees and staff from 2009 to 2017 at the University of Maryland Department of Radiation Oncology.
 He dedicated himself to clinical program development and the advancement of new technologies and safety protocols in radiation oncology, so that every treatment could be tailored to the specific needs of each patient.

 This endowment was named for Dr. Prado to honor his remarkable influence.
-The Department of Radiation Oncology seeks to fundraise $1 million and will invest $1 million in matching funds.
+The Department of Radiation Oncology has invested $1 million and seeks to raise an additional $1 million.
 This fund advances education and training in radiation oncology for talented and compassionate healers and innovators who will aggressively pursue dramatic advances in radiation therapy.

-The Dr. Prado endowment helps support our educational mission by funding medical and physics residents for a number of intiatives including:
+The Dr. Prado endowment helps support our educational mission by funding the department's trainees, medical and physics residents, fellows, radiation therapists, dosimetrists, nurses, and medical students for a number of intiatives including:

 - Supporting social, physical and mental wellness activities.